 Best Overhead Mics

 Shure's BETA 181 is a precision-engineered condenser mic that is both discreet and versatile.
 The BETA 181 provides the flexibility of interchangeable polar pattern capsules, so you can easily tailor the microphone to suit a wide variety of applications.

 The PGA181 is an affordable condenser microphone that is cardioid only with a smooth frequency response and low-key black finish, making it great for stage applications.

 The KSM32 is a cardioid condenser microphone with a large-diaphragm that delivers studio-quality sound in a live performance.

-Kick Drums Mics
+Best Kick Drums Mics

 Most kick drums are recorded using a dynamic microphone, and ideally, you would pick a microphone purpose-built for the kick drum.
 A purpose-designed kick drum microphones have a tailor-made frequency response to complement the kick drums' low-frequency power and attack.
 They are also particularly adept at handling high sound pressure levels.